 The present structure is Anglo-Norman and said to date from the 12th century.
 The church was described by Archbishop Alen in 1530 as the parish church, with four outlying chapels at Kilfernock, Kilpedder, Kilpatrick, and Ballygannon.
 The Archbishop Bulkeley of Dublin wrote in 1630 that “the Church and Chancel of Kilcoole are both in great decay and altogether unfurnished”.
 At some point the parish seat moved to nearby Kilquade.
 By the 1890s the grave yard was still in use but not well maintained.

-This church is very unusual in having three compartments.
+This church has three compartments.
 As well as the nave and chancel, there is an atrium or ante-chamber at the west end of the nave.
-Just inside the nave is an old Font on a rough stone pedestal and, near the chancel, a very irregularly shaped granite slab having a crude cross with narrow rounded shaft and arms carved on it.
-About 7 feet from the ground the walls of the nave curve upwards, which may indicate a stone roof.
+Just inside the nave is an old font on a rough stone pedestal and, near the chancel, an irregularly shaped granite slab having a crude cross with narrow rounded shaft and arms carved on it.
+About seven feet from the ground the walls of the nave curve upwards, which may indicate a stone roof.

 To the northeast of the church was a holy well known as Rakes Well, after which the present-day estate of Wellfield is named.

 If the gate is locked, check with the neighbour for a key.